International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

                            ].
 ```

-As a result we change the three mentioned properties as mandatory, because we restricted their `sh:minCount` to 1.
+As a result we change the three mentioned properties to mandatory, because we restricted their `sh:minCount` to 1.
 Moreover, we indicated in our local extension of the model, that the Resource can have at most 1 `dcat:mediaType` as part of its representation.

 </p>
 </details>